FactomProject/anchormaker/README.md

 rpcport=18332
 ```

-Create a Bitcoin address and put it in your configuration file (((FOR NOW - PUT IT IN /bitcoin/bitcoind.go - LATER IT WILL BE READ FROM THE CONFIG))).
+Create a Bitcoin address and put it in your configuration file.
 Make sure the address has a lot of unspent outputs, roughly 0.1BTC apiece should be good to start.

 Once the address balance is non-zero, you are able to run anchormaker successfully.
 From the $HOME/github.com/FactomProject/anchormaker/ folder, you can run: